BenthicSubstrateMapping/PyHum/README.md

    numstdevs = 4 #Threshold number of standard deviations in sidescan intensity per grid cell up to which to accept

    # for downward-looking echosounder echogram (e1-e2) analysis
-   ph = 7.0 # acidity on the pH scale
-   temp = 10.0 # water temperature in degrees Celsius
-   salinity = 0.0
    beam = 20.0
    transfreq = 200.0 # frequency (kHz) of downward looking echosounder integ = 5